Cardinal Health: Finances

+Annual financial statistics are displayed below:

 Cardinal Health Foundation

 The Cardinal Health Foundation is the charitable arm of Cardinal Health.
 The company makes annual product donations of over $9 million through international relief organizations and provides up to $1,000 in matching funds for every Cardinal Health employee that makes a charitable donation.
 In 2008, the foundation established its E3 Grant Program.
 Over the past seven years, the Foundation has invested more than $7.15 million in funding to 241 hospitals, health systems or other health-related organizations.

 Cardinal Health also supports organizations such as Ronald McDonald House Charities, and was named Benefactor of the Year at the 2011 Corporate Caring Awards.
 In 2015, the foundation contributed $3 million to the Solutions for Patient Safety project, which has raised over $11 million nationally for efforts to improve safety initiatives in children's hospitals.